OctopusDeploy/docs/docs/deployment-examples/package-deployments/delta-compression-for-package-transfers.md

 If the final size of the delta file is within 80% of the new package, we upload the full package instead of uploading and applying the delta file as this will save on server resources as applying the delta file can be quite resource heavy with big delta files.
 :::

-## What if Something Goes Wrong? {#Deltacompressionforpackagetransfers-Whatifsomethinggoeswrong?ifanyofthebelowoccurswewilluploadthefullpackage}
+## What if something goes wrong? {#Deltacompressionforpackagetransfers-Whatifsomethinggoeswrong?ifanyofthebelowoccurswewilluploadthefullpackage}

 If any of the below occurs the full package will be uploaded: